Core: Cultural Exploration & Analysis (CCEA-UH)

 Typically offered Summer and January terms

-We often think of movements in music as the self-contained parts of a composition, but music also moves society through its ability to foster belonging and becoming.
+Music and Society: Fostering Belonging and Becoming: We often think of movements in music as the self-contained parts of a composition, but music also moves society through its ability to foster belonging and becoming.
 How are new music scenes and movements constituted within societies?
 How do cultural diversity, narrative building and cultural strategies facilitate the development of contemporary music movements?
-How can urban and contemporary music create greater social and economic inclusion?
+How can urban contemporary music create greater social and economic inclusion?
 This course will use music in Morocco as a case study for understanding how vibrant contemporary music scenes are created and sustained in the context of cultural diversity and migration, and how urban youth draw inspiration from a cultural heritage at the crossroads of Africa, Europe, and the Arab world.
 The case study will initiate debate and stimulate research about the possibilities for developing a vibrant music scene in Abu Dhabi.
 Students will have the opportunity to conduct a comparative field visit in Morocco and learn from artists, music industry professionals as well as experts from cultural institutions from the UAE and Morocco.
-The course will culminate in students’ developing proposals for a thriving urban and contemporary music scene in Abu Dhabi.
-Note: Pending feasible international travel conditions, this course will include a seminar in Morocco.
+The course will culminate in students’ developing proposals for a thriving urban contemporary music scene in Abu Dhabi.
+This course includes a regional academic seminar to Morocco.
+This course will be offered in January-Term 2025.

 Grading: Ugrd Abu Dhabi Graded